 - For heavy tree houses, consider spreading the weight among several trees.

-- A tree house will act as a sail in strong winds, which can add a large load to the tree’s roots.
+- A tree house will act like a sail in strong winds, adding a large load to the tree's roots.
 In high-wind areas, build your tree house in the lower third of the tree.

 - When building on one main trunk, level the main platform by cantilevering the beams and supporting them from below.